mjablecnik/Flutter-Template-Generator/README.md

   </a>
 </p>

-> Simple tool for create new Flutter project from a template.
+> Template generator which you can use for start of your new Flutter project.

 ## Requirements
 - ack >= 2.22